Enid, Oklahoma: Climate

-Enid's weather conditions are characterized by hot summers, cold, and thunderstorms in the spring, which can produce tornadoes.
-A median snowfall of 8 inches per year.
+Enid's weather conditions are characterized by hot summers, cold, often snowy winters, and thunderstorms in the spring, which can produce tornadoes.
 The greatest one-day precipitation total by an official rain gauge in Oklahoma was in Enid when 15.68 in fell on October 11, 1973.
 Temperatures can fall below 0 °F in the winter, and reach above 100 °F in the summer.
 The highest recorded temperature was 118 °F in 1936.
 The lowest recorded temperature was -20 °F, in 1905.
 The warmest month is July.
 January is the coolest month.
 The maximum average precipitation occurs in June.

-FEMA Director Joe M. Allbaugh talks with a disaster victim at the Red Cross Shelter in Enid during a tour of damage areas in Oklahoma.
+FEMA Director Joe M. Allbaugh talks with a disaster victim at the Red Cross Shelter in Enid during a tour of damage areas in 2002.

 An ice storm struck Northwest Oklahoma in late January 2002.
 The storm caused over $100 million of damage, initially leaving some 255,000 residences and businesses without power.
 A week later, 39,000 Oklahoma residents were still without power.
 Enid, with its population of 47,000, was entirely without electricity for days.
 The Oklahoma Association of Electric Cooperatives reported over 31,000 electrical poles were destroyed across the state.
 The American Red Cross set up a shelter at Northern Oklahoma College.

 Some other notable storms in Enid's history include: